Love Story (novel)

 Love Story is a 1970 novel by American writer Erich Segal.
-Segal wrote a screenplay that was subsequently approved for production by Paramount Pictures.
-Paramount requested that Segal adapt the story into a novel as part of the film's marketing campaign.
+Segal wrote a screenplay that was subsequently approved for production by Paramount Pictures; the studio, in turn, requested that Segal adapt the script into a novel as part of the film's marketing campaign.
 The novel was released on February 14, 1970 (Valentine's Day), along with segments of the story which appeared in The Ladies' Home Journal.
-Love Story became the top-selling work of fiction for the duration of 1970 in the United States and was translated into more than 20 languages.
+Love Story became the top-selling work of fiction for the duration of 1970 in the United States and was translated into more than 33 languages.
 The novel stayed on The New York Times Best Seller list for 41 weeks, and peaked at number one.
 The film was released on December 16, 1970.

 In 1977, a sequel Oliver's Story, was published, and made into a film in 1978.

-Summary
+Plot

-Love Story is the tale of two college students who fall in love: Oliver Barrett IV, a jock and heir apparent to his father's business empire, and Jennifer Cavilleri, the quick-witted daughter of a Rhode Island baker.
-Oliver (Ollie) is at Harvard preparing to take over the family business, while Jennifer (Jenny) is a music major at Radcliffe College and planning to study in Paris.
-Although, divided by class, Oliver and Jenny are immediately attracted to each other and begin dating.
+Oliver Barrett IV, a jock and heir apparent to his father's business empire, is at Harvard preparing to take over the family business, while Jennifer (Jenny), the daughter of a Rhode Island baker, is a music major at Radcliffe College.
+Although divided by class, Oliver and Jenny are immediately attracted to each other and begin dating.

-Upon graduation from college, the two decide to marry, against the wishes of Oliver's father, who promptly severs all ties with his son.
+Upon graduation from college, the two marry against the wishes of Oliver's father, who promptly severs all ties with his son.
 Without financial support from Oliver's family, the couple struggles to pay Oliver's tuition at Harvard Law School.
 Jenny begins working as a private school teacher.
-After graduating third in his class, Oliver gets several job offers and takes up a position at a respectable New York law firm.
-The couple move to New York City, excited to spend more time together, rather than working and studying.
-The pair decide to have a child.
-After Jenny fails to conceive, they consult a medical specialist, who after repeated tests, informs Oliver that Jenny has terminal leukemia.
+After graduating third in his class, Oliver accepts a position at a respectable New York law firm.
+The couple move to New York City and decide to have a child.
+The couple has trouble conceiving and consult a medical specialist, who informs Oliver that Jenny has terminal leukemia.

-As instructed by their doctor, Oliver attempts to live a normal life without telling Jenny of her condition.
+Oliver attempts to live a normal life without telling Jenny of her condition.
 Jenny suspects something is wrong, confronts the doctor, and discovers the truth.
-With their days together numbered, Oliver is desperate and seeks financial relief from his father, but lies about why he needs it.
+Oliver seeks financial relief from his father, but lies about why he needs it.
 From her hospital bed, Jenny speaks with her father about funeral arrangements, and then asks for Oliver.
 She tells him to avoid blaming himself, and asks him to hold her tightly before she dies.
 When Oliver's father realizes that Jenny is ill and that his son borrowed the money for her, he immediately sets out for New York to reconcile with the couple.
 By the time he reaches the hospital, Jenny has died.
 Mr. Barrett apologizes to his son, who replies with something Jenny had once told him: "Love means never having to say you're sorry..." and breaks down in his arms.